 The estimated fee totals listed on the program page for domestic students and international students are for the entire 14-course program.
 Tuition is paid term by term upon course registration.
 Applicable student fees are paid term by term upon registration.

-Student Service fees are mandatory in each term of full-time face-to-face study, and include a bus pass, gym membership to the on-campus athletic facility CARSA, and UVic student society access.
+Student Service fees are mandatory in each term of full-time study, and include a bus pass, gym membership to the on-campus athletic facility CARSA, and UVic student society access.
 In addition, international students studying in Canada will be charged for Guard.me medical insurance until MSP coverage is in place.

 More information for international students can be found through the UVic Continuing Studies International Student Fees and Health Insurance page and through our International Student FAQs.